In a different post we already introduced Machine Learning and shortly explained how it works.

 Image recognition and classification

 This area of AI, also known as Computer Vision is already in use widely.
 Google and Apple use it to make photo libraries searchable.
 When you search for example for ‘dogs’ you will find photos of dogs, without any human intervention to add tags to the photos for example.
-It’s also applied in biometrics, for example, to give a person access to systems or places by an iris scan.
-Face recognition is already applied to Smartphones.
+It’s also applied in bio-metrics, for example to give persons access to systems or places by an iris scan.
+Face recognition is already applied in Smart phones.

 Applications which already demonstrated the usefulness of ML and AI.